Sid8204/My-Projects/README.md

 3. **Handwritten Digit Recognition** - Uses a CNN to classify MNIST digits.
 4. **Customer Segmentation** - Applies K-Means clustering for customer grouping.
 5. **Stock Market Prediction** - Uses LSTM for forecasting stock prices.

+### Requirements
+To install dependencies, run:

+pip install -r requirements.txt

+## Usage
+Each project has its own Python script.
+Run them in Jupyter Notebook or a Python environment.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss.